For Women Scotland: The "Women's Rights Demo" at the Scottish Parliament

-On 1 September 2021, the group organised a demonstration outside the Scottish Parliament, Edinburgh, demanding that the SNP-Green government uphold sex-based rights.
-Demonstrators called on MSPs to respect women's rights, and single-sex spaces and services, and not to allow men identifying as women to use them.
+On 1 September 2021, the group organised a demonstration outside the Scottish Parliament, Edinburgh, demanding that the SNP-Green government "protect their sex-based rights".
+Demonstrators called on MSPs to "respect women's rights, and single-sex spaces and services, and not to allow men identifying as women to use them."
 The Herald estimated there were 400 people in the main demo, and 100 at a counter-protest.

 Marion Calder of For Women Scotland, said: "They need to understand that women won't wheesht, that they need to consider women's rights within any piece of legislation, especially over the next year, whether it is self-ID, GRA reform, the census, or the impact of the Hate Crime Bill and the chilling effect on women's rights and being unable to speak out."

-Provision of Single-Sex Lavatories in Schools
+Provision of single-sex lavatories in schools

 In June 2022, the group wrote to the 32 Scottish councils asking that they provide single-sex facilities in schools.
 The letter quotes a legal opinion by Aidan O'Neill QC that gender-neutral facilities breach equality law, and claims that they cause distress to female pupils.

-Controversy over Eunuch as a Gender Identity
+Controversy over "eunuch" as a gender identity

-In June 2022, the group criticised NHS Scotland for its alignment with the World Professional Association for Transgender Health (WPATH), following the accidental publication on an NHS Scotland website of a Standards of Care document from WPATH that argued for the recognition of eunuch as a gender identity.
+In June 2022, the group criticised NHS Scotland for its alignment with the World Professional Association for Transgender Health (WPATH), following the accidental publication on an NHS Scotland website of a Standards of Care document from WPATH that argued for the recognition of "eunuch" as a gender identity.